Lyng, Norfolk

 Lyng is a village and civil parish in the English county of Norfolk.
 It is situated on the River Wensum, some 10 km north-east of the town of East Dereham and 20 km north-west of the city of Norwich.

-The village's name is likely derived from the Old English wordhlinc', meaning 'bank', 'ledge', or 'terrace'.

-The civil parish has an area of 7.99 km2 and in the 2011 census had a population of 807 in 356 households.
+The civil parish has an area of 7.99 km2 and in the 2021 census had a population of 860 people in 360 separate households (in the 2011 census had a population of 807 in 356 households).
 For the purposes of local government, the parish falls within the Elmham and Mattishall division of Norfolk County Council and the Upper Wensum ward of Breckland District Council.

-St. Margaret's Church and The Fox public house are located closer to the river with Lyng Stores and Tea Room located centrally in the village.
+History

+The village's name is likely derived from the Old English word 'hlinc', meaning 'bank', 'ledge', or 'terrace', possibly deriving from a river terrace.

+Human activity in the Lyng area dates back to the Paleolithic period, with two flint handaxes from the period found in a gravel pit there in the 1960s.
+In 1916, archaeologists observed a probable Mesolithic flint working site.
+Evidence of activity in the Early Bronze Age has been found, but there is currently no sign of Iron Age activity in the area.

+There is significant evidence of a Roman presence in the area, including a pottery kiln in the east of the parish as well as coins, pottery fragments, brooches, and a copper alloy votive hammer.
+Saxon finds are also present, including a rare Middle Saxon spur and a Late Saxon brooch.

 Churches

 In medieval times, Lyng had two churches.
-St. Edmund's Chapel was the church of a Benedictine nunnery at Lyng Eastaugh, three quarters of a mile to the south-east of the village.
+St Edmund's Chapel was the church of a Benedictine nunnery at Lyng Eastaugh, three quarters of a mile to the south-east of the village.
 It fell into ruin after being abandoned in the 13th century and all but a small stone pillar has disappeared.

-Clergyman and poet Ralph Knevet became rector of Lyng in 1652, and remained there for the rest of his life.
-He died in 1671 and was buried in the chancel of St. Margaret's Church.
-Charles Anson was another rector of Lyng from 1794.

-The church of St Margaret is still in use today and has regular services operated by the Church Of England.
+St Margaret's Church is the oldest surviving building in the parish, from the medieval period.
+It is still in use today and has regular services operated by the Church Of England.
 Externally, the church appears to be 17th to 18th century, due to a large renovation that took place around that time.
 The nave dates from the 15th century, when it was most probably enlarged from the original medieval church which stood there.
 Lyng St Margaret also houses an altar cloth which was made in the 19th century from at least two 15th-century vestments.

+Clergyman and poet Ralph Knevet became rector of Lyng in 1652, and remained there for the rest of his life.
+He died in 1671 and was buried in the chancel of St Margaret's.
+Charles Anson was another rector of Lyng from 1794.